 Although not required, the system is designed to accept the estimated percent cover of each species, within each strata, and within each microhabitat.
 Percent cover of any cover code in any microhabitat should not exceed 100%.

 To add a new plant occurrence, click the Add Flora Record Button.
-This will open a set of fields (Figure 38).
+This will open a set of fields (Figure 42).
 Enter the common name or any part of the species name to bring up a select list.
 Enter the Polygon Code, Cover Code, % Cover, Native Status, and any Comments.
-Click the Add Flora Record to save the information, or Cancel.
+Click the Add Another to save the information, or Cancel.
+If the same species occurs in different polygons clicking Add Same Species will auto-fill several of the data fields.

-If microhabitat Areas have been entered in the Survey Polygons Tab, the area in square meters of cover (per polygon and per cover type) will also be calculated and displayed when you click the Calculate Cover Totals Button (Figure 45 and Figure 46).
+If microhabitat Areas have been entered in the Survey Polygons Tab, the area in square meters of cover (per polygon and per cover type) will also be calculated and displayed when you click the Calculate Cover Totals Button.
 Calculate Cover Totals will also give you the species count, species density, and statistics describing native species, sensitive species and wetland species for each polygon (in columns) and for each cover type (in rows).